Healthy, low sugar crème brûlée recipe using only four whole ingredients as traditionally practiced for creamy decadence loaded with healthy fats.

 It’s Friday afternoon.
-You’ve just looked at the calendar and suddenly realized that your good friends of many years are coming over to dinner and they are (gasp) vegetarian!
+You’ve just looked at the calendar and suddenly realized that your vegetarian friends of many years are coming to dinner.

 No worries.
-Just serve a nice veggie stir fry cooked in ghee or expeller pressed coconut oil and whip up creme brulee for dessert.
+Just serve a nice veggie stir fry cooked in store-bought or homemade ghee or expeller-pressed coconut oil and whip up creme brulee for dessert.
 You won’t miss having meat with the main meal at all because creme brulee is loaded with healthy fats that will satiate you and your guests completely without an overload of sugar that will leave you groggy the next morning.

 Egg yolks and the butterfat in cream are high in the important omega 6 fat called arachidonic acid.
-Liver and butter also contain significant amounts.
-Ironic but true: Westerners who are so inflammation ridden from the excessive omega 6 fats in their diet from the rancid vegetable oils in processed foods are actually typically deficient in arachidonic acid – possibly the most critical omega 6 fat of them all!
+Ironic but true.
+Westerners are so inflammation-ridden from the excessive processed omega-6 fats in their diet but are typically deficient in arachidonic acid.
+This is one of the most critical omega-6 fats of them all!

-11% of the brain is composed of this vital fatty acid which is also of great importance for healthy, beautiful and sag-resistant skin as it ensures strong cell to cell junctures.
-Arachidonic acid is also critical for proper development and maintenance of the intestinal tract.
+11% of the brain is composed of this vital fatty acid.
+It is also of great importance for healthy, beautiful, sag-resistant skin as it ensures strong cell-to-cell junctures.
+Arachidonic acid is also critical for the proper development and maintenance of the intestinal tract.

-So eat up and enjoy that decadent creme brulee and don’t dare even think about using egg replacer or fake cream in this recipe!
+So eat up and enjoy that decadent creme brulee and be sure not to use egg replacer or fake cream in this recipe!

-Pour into 8 4-inch ramekins (about 3/4 cup per ramekin).
+Pour into eight 4-inch ramekins or other small, oven-safe dish (about 3/4 cup each).
 Set dishes in very shallow pans of warm water.
 Bake 45-60 minutes in a 300-degree oven until custard sets and forms a a crust on top.

 Let custards cool, cover lightly with waxed paper and chill 4 hours in the refrigerator.